albertz/commandergenius/readme.txt

 Go to "project" directory and launch command
 	android update project -p .
 Then go back, edit file build.sh if needed to add NDK dir to your PATH, then launch it.
-Hopefully it will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
+It will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
 Then you can test it by launching Alien Blaster icon from Android applications menu.
 It's designed for 640x480, so if you have smaller screen it will be resized.
 Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
-Newer Android phones like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices (it's rather limited yet, only joystick and 7 keys, no text input).
+Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices (it's rather limited yet, only joystick and 7 keys, no text input).

 This port also supports GL ES + SDL combo - there is GLXGears demo app in project/jni/application/glxgears,